 In such a difficult time for an increasing number of factories, constant communication with a supplier is the most crucial.
-It’s worth contacting the manufacturer of your products and find out if this problem influenced their factory.
+It’s worth contacting the manufacturer of your products and finding out if this problem influenced their factory.
 You need to be aware of that, as power outages will cause delays in deliveries and a rise in import prices.
 Furthermore, if you’re expecting your goods to arrive in the fourth quarter of 2021, we recommend ensuring they’ll be there on time.
-Reducing electricity supply may extend the delivery time until after the Chinese New Year.
+Reducing the electricity supply may extend the delivery time until after the Chinese New Year.

-There is no certainty how long the power outages in China will last.
+There is no certainty about how long the power outages in China will last.
 Thus, we recommend staying in touch with your business partner.
 In this way, you’ll know whether the situation is changing and how it will impact your import from China.